| Traveling Time: A Poetry and Prose Antholog

 and works as a Senior Cyber Security Engineer for VeriSign in support of

-Collaboration Project.
-A former student of Dr. Lynn Veach Sadler, she enjoys
+Security Collaboration Project.
+A former student of Dr. Lynn Veach Sadler,

 and teaches in Wilson, NC.
 Her work has appeared in numerous publications,

-and recorded a collection of songs, Glowing in the Dark; completed
+written and recorded a collection of songs, Glowing in the Dark;

-a novel, Broken Angels; and is currently working on a memoir, School
+completed a novel, Broken Angels; and is currently working on a

 Entrocaso is often accused of thinking in italics.
 She currently